paul-bailey/EvilCandy/Documentation.rst

 :block:         ``{`` *expr* *expr* ... ``}``

 In the block case, the nested instances of *expr* must be single-line.
-Nested blocks are only pwermitted if they're part of program-flow statements like ``if`` or ``while``. (**TODO** I can't recall why this is, maybe I should support it.)
+Nested blocks are only permitted if they're part of program-flow statements like ``if`` or ``while``. (**TODO** I can't recall why this is, maybe I should support it.)